How Do You Take Care of Your Voice?

 If you must take medication, talk to your healthcare provider about voice-safe alternatives, especially if you’re a professional voice user.

 I hope this blog post helps you protect your voice for the long haul.
 Remember, these tips are only the beginning!
-A deeper dive into voice care involves practicing specific vocal exercises and learning more about safe recovery strategies.
+A deeper dive into voice care involves practicing specific vocal exercises and learning more about safe recovery strategies like those discussed in the 3 webinars on SOS Voice.

 Keep an eye on this page, because I’ll soon share a few more blog posts with tips I’ve shared in SOS Voice Part 2 & 3.
 Don’t want to wait?